Decision Tree Classification with Differential Privacy: A Survey

 \subsection{Termination Criteria}

-Knowing when to stop growing a decision tree is important in traditional non-private algorithms, but is even more important for a differentially-private decision tree algorithm.
+Knowing when to stop growing a decision tree is important in traditional non-private algorithms, but is even more important for a differentially private decision tree algorithm.
 This is due to two main reasons:

 \begin{enumerate} \item When querying non-leaf nodes, only sibling nodes can be queried in parallel; different generations (i.e. levels) of nodes must have their privacy costs composed (see \autoref{subsec:DP}).
 The larger the depth, the more queries there are that need to be paid for. \item The data is split into smaller partitions as a tree gets deeper, and the smaller the class counts are in a leaf node, the larger the effect of the $Lap(1/\epsilon)$ noise added to them. \end{enumerate}